-For example, the pension system for the retirees is near perfect, legally and institutionally, but it is never fully carried out in reality.
+The testimony of defectors fully document these developments.
 According to a testimony of Kim San-X, who defected to the South after retirement, the retirees are entitled to 600 grams of grain and 60 won of pension, but they never receive either benefit.
 The pension money is disbursed to individuals and registered on a personal account, but no one is allowed to withdraw for personal use.
 It is also impossible to depend on one's children.
-Thus, once a person retires, his/her life becomes very difficult to manage.)
+Thus, once a person retires, his/her life becomes very difficult to manage.49)

 Under the slogan of "military-first" policy, priority is placed on soldiers.
 But retired soldiers are not even assigned to a housing unit.
 Defector Kim Kyu-X, who retired as first lieutenant after 22 years of military service, was not given any housing after the retirement nor any place to work.
 Instead he had to stay at his sister's house at Daehungdan-gun.
-He made several trips to China, and then decided to defect to South Korea.)
+He made several trips to China, and then decided to defect to South Korea.50)

 This is a good example of the reality of North Korea's public support system.
 It is clear that there is a wide gap between the system and reality.
-Under the deteriorating economic hardship and food shortage, children, senior citizens and people with various diseases are suffering from severe physical pains and hardships due to the breakdown of the grain ration system, which used to provide a minimum of basic means of subsistence.
+Under the deteriorating economic hardship and food shortages, children, senior citizens and people with various diseases are suffering from severe physical pains and hardships due to the breakdown of the grain ration system, which used to provide a minimum of basic means of subsistence.